punarva10/Stock-Market-Real-Time-Data-Analysis-Using-Kafka/README.md

 ```
    i. sudo nano config/server.properties
 ```
    ii.
-Uncomment advertised.listeners and change ip address to the public ip address of the instance (can be found in AWS under {instance_name} -> Public IPV4 Address)
+Uncomment advertised.listeners and change ip address to the public ip address of the instance <br />
+   (can be found in AWS under {instance_name} -> Public IPV4 Address)
 ```
    advertised.listeners=PLAINTEXT://{public_ip}:9092
 ```
 8. Change the security of the EC2 instance by adding an inbound rule to listen to our local machine <br />
     i.
-In AWS, go to {instance_name} -> Security -> security groups link -> Edit Inbound rules -> Add rule : Type = All traffic, Source = Anywhere - IPV4
+In AWS, go to {instance_name} -> Security -> security groups link -> Edit Inbound rules -> <br />
+    Add rule : Type = All traffic, Source = Anywhere - IPV4
 9. Terminal 1: Start Zoo-keeper <br />
 ```
    i. bin/zookeeper-server-start.sh config/zookeeper.properties